Eyongtarh/Eyongtarh-Tennis-Club/README.md

 ## Media

-Favicon image, background images and images used within pages are from pixel and my personal images and video.
+Favicon image, background images and images used within pages are from pixel, google, and my personal images/video.